AdrianEriksson/kognic2023/README.md

 The API is implemented using *FastAPI* with *Uvicorn*.

 ### Starting the API
-The API can be started using the following command in the root directory of the repository by entering:
+The API can be started using the following command in the root directory of the repository:

 ```
 uvicorn main:app